 |Goal Weight:||166.0 lb|

 following: The Plan (Lyn-Genet Recitas)

 I was born skinny.
 Tonsil surgery at age 10 changed that.
 I've been battling obesity ever since.
-I won the battle of the bulge at ages 21 and 33 and now, I hope to be at goal again at age 56.
+I won the battle of the bulge at ages 21 and 33 and now, I hope to be at goal again someday.

-I've tried Professional Weight Control, Fit for Life, Weightwatchers, TOPS and once I stop, I go back to gaining.
+I've tried Professional Weight Control, Fit for Life, Weightwatchers, TOPS and various "healthy fad diets" that cropped up in between.
+However, once I stopped, I went back to gaining.
 I have to face it, I can't do it alone.
 I need support.